web-extend/web-extend/docs/guide/start/quick-start.md

 npx web-extend generate popup
 ```

-If you prefer to explicitly define entries, or want to add extra `manifest.json` fields, please pass the `manifest` option, which has higher priority.
+If you prefer to define entries explicitly, or want to add extra manifest fields, please pass the `manifest` option, which has higher priority.

 ::: code-group